Krystex/Fretboard/README.md

 To run it locally, you need NodeJS.
 You can install the dependencies with `npm install` and run the project with `npm run serve`.
 If you want to build the project and use the static files, use the command `npm run build`.

 ## Develop
-This webapp is written in React with svg.
+This webapp is written in React with using SVG for the actual fretboard.
+The UI is heavily borrowed from [FlowBite](https://flowbite.com/docs/getting-started/introduction/).
 The files are bundled with [esbuild](https://esbuild.github.io).

 All the computations for music theory can be found in `src/musictheory.js`.